- As part of a partnership, we also offer an external MRP optimizer that can replace the MRP functionality within any ERP system.

 - Creation of Sales Order in SAP ERP via RFC (remote function call).

-- Recalculation of maximum values for every dependent material (common components or capacity) with database update.
-Calculation problem was represented as a quite simple system of linear inequalities with maximization problem.
+- Recalculation of maximum values for every subject material (standard components or capacity) with database updates.
+The calculation problem was represented as a quite simple system of linear inequalities with a maximization problem.

 - During all calculations process, all materials were marked with ‘lock’ status using AMQ.